dharanidadi/Week_0/README.md

 catkin_make
 ```

-To add the workspace to your ROS environment you need to source the generated setup file:
+To add the workspace to your ROS environment you need to source the generated setup file (if you have not automated the sourcing process):
 ```bash
 . ~/catkin_ws/devel/setup.bash
 ```

-Go through these tutorials: <br />
+For more clarity, go through these tutorials: <br />
 [Creating a ROS package](http://wiki.ros.org/ROS/Tutorials/CreatingPackage) <br />
 [Building a ROS package](http://wiki.ros.org/ROS/Tutorials/BuildingPackages)

-#### Nodes
+### Nodes
 One of the primary purposes of ROS is to facilitate communication between the ROS nodes.
 Every program in ROS is called a **node**.
 Every independent task can be separated into nodes which communicate with each other through channels.
 These channels are also known as **topics**.

 For example, one node can capture the images from a camera and send the images to another node for processing.
 After processing the image, the second node can send a control signal to a third node for controlling a robotic manipulator in response to the camera view.